Twitter Tips & Strategies

 • Boosts Social Proof: An active and engaging Twitter feed shows potential customers that you have an established presence and a community that interacts with you.
 When visitors see real people mentioning and replying to your brand, it builds trust and credibility far more effectively than a static testimonial page.

 • Keeps Your Website Content Fresh: Search engines favor websites with fresh, regularly updated content.
-Your Twitter feed automatically injects new content onto your page every time you post, keeping your site dynamic without you needing to update the static pages constantly.
+Your Twitter feed automatically injects new content onto your page every time you post, keeping your site dynamic without requiring you to update static pages constantly.

 • Grows Your Twitter Following: Your website is often a top discovery point for your brand.
 By showcasing your feed, you're giving website visitors a direct reason to click "Follow," converting passive site traffic into long-term followers and community members.